 The Hubspot as a company have grown by 50% last 2013.
 By 2015, in third quarter, the company boasted of 47.71 million in revenues with a gross profit of 35.23 million.
 Compared to higher end Inbound marketing tools and Marketing Automation tools, Hubspot took the top spot.
 See the shares below.

 In a recent survey, 92.3% of Hubspot users increased their traffic, 40% of them by at least 75% while 85% of companies that used inbound marketing increase traffic within 7 months.
 Now, how did this breakthrough in the digital strategies came through?
 Where have the old and traditional outbound strategies placed itself in the market?

 The old method of buying ads, buying email lists and troubling unwilling customers were a bit obsolete if done all by itself.
 Without the aid of inbound tricks, outbound strategies will be returning little leads.
 It’s due to the fact that most people today would employ ad blockers to stop search engine ads from popping up.

 So the idea is to let everything go organic.
-Pull customers to your company and product through content.
+Pull customers to your company and product through content, with just a bit of help from the solo ad tactics.
 Attract buyers through siphoning their interests to your carefully laid out landing pages so that it will convert and close the deal.
 Now, Hubspot has this methodology: attract strangers, convert visitors, close the lead, delight the customers and have them become your products promoters in the end.

 This is their cycle.